fredhohman/fredhohman.github.io/monthly-music.md

 permalink: monthly-music/
 ---

-I've been sharing music with friends for as long as I can remember, so I started making monthly public playlists so anyone can tune in.
-Each playlist contains ten tracks and links to Spotify and Youtube.
-For fans of indie rock, electronic music, progressive jazz, and related genres.
+I've been sharing music with friends for as long as I can remember, so I started making monthly public playlists for anyone who wants to tune in.
+Each playlist features ten tracks and with an accompanying Spotify playlist.
+For fans of indie rock, electronic music, and related genres.

 ***